Cookie

 Category: DeveloperApplication

-MacDroid is packed with handy features.
-You can edit Android files directly in Finder without moving them around on your computer.
-What’s more, there is a possibility to create new, delete, and rename Android folders on Mac.
+MacDroid comes with several useful features, including the ability to directly edit Android files in Finder without moving them on your computer.
+It also lets you create, delete, and rename Android folders on your Mac.

 Let's look at MacDroid's pros&cons.